srameshr/design-patterns-quickwalk/design-patterns/module-pattern.md

 ```

-Once instantinated, outside of an object, new members may be added to it using assignment as follows myModule.property = "someValue";
+Once instantinated, outside of an object, new members may be added to it using assignment as follows ```myModule.property = "someValue";```

 ```
-// To update the above <b>myObjectLiteral</b>
-myObjectLiteral.myKey = 10;
+// To update the above myObjectLiteral myObjectLiteral.myKey = 10;
 ```
 Accessing: